jfranmatheu/B3D-NSMUI/README.md

 - [Not updated / Just ignore] Download **NewSculptUI_SculptFeatures.zip** For support with Experimental Sculpt Branch of Pablo Dobarro: https://github.com/jfranmatheu/Blender_NewSMUI/raw/master/NewSculptUI_SculptFeatures.zip

+### Help me to make it possible !
+---

 [![Paypal](https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=johnnymathgar%40gmail.com&item_name=Soporte+para+el+desarrollo+continuado+de+addons+gratuitos.&currency_code=EUR&source=url)

-Consider giving me support to continue working on this addon for its continuous development and for the future development of new tools
+- Consider giving me support to continue working on this addon for its continuous development and for the future development of new tools!
+- Feedback is also needed to improve this addon! :-) I have many ideas for future and to close things well, feedback from other Blender users and community is so needed! ♥

 # FEATURES